john-yohan-park/Valgrind_Catalina/README.md

 ## Overview

-By following these instructions, you'll do the following:
+By following these instructions, you'll execute the following.
 1. Install Homebrew
 2. Install & Launch Docker
 3. Create an image of Ubuntu on Docker